brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

 <iframe style="border: none;" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fb4mhtPcDaQ5F07AOohVK8O%2FMinMaxHydrate%3Fnode-id%3D6%253A6%26scaling%3Dscale-down" allowfullscreen></iframe>

-*note: If you want to share your prototype, go to the prototype screen and share from there!*
+*note: If you want to share your prototype, go to the prototype screen and share from there!
+You also get live updates.
+So if you want to lock in at a specific version, you may need to make a new document.
+The prototype shared here is updating as I create the interface. *